 Fixed Income Securities Risk.
 Fixed income risk factors include credit risk (the debtor may default) and prepayment risk (the debtor may pay its obligation early or later than expected, potentially reducing the amount of interest payments or extending time to principal repayment).
 These risks could affect the value of a particular investment possibly causing the Fund's share price and total return to be reduced and fluctuate more than other types of investments.
 When a Fund invests in fixed income securities the value of your investment in a Fund will fluctuate with changes in interest rates.
 Typically, a rise in interest rates causes a decline in the value of fixed income securities.
 In general, the market price of debt securities with longer maturities will increase or decrease more in response to changes in interest rates than shorter-term securities.
-If the U.S. Federal Reserve's Federal Open Market Committee ("FOMC") raises the federal funds interest rate target, interest rates may decrease liquidity and increase volatility, which may make portfolio management more difficult and costly to a Fund and its shareholders.
+If the U.S. Federal Reserve's Federal Open Market Committee ("FOMC") raises the federal funds interest rate target, interest rates across the U.S. financial system may rise.
+However, the magnitude of rate changes across maturities and borrower sectors is uncertain.
+Rising rates may decrease liquidity and increase volatility, which may make portfolio management more difficult and costly to a Fund and its shareholders.
 Additionally, default risk increases if issuers must borrow at higher rates.
 Generally, these changing market conditions may cause a Fund's share price to fluctuate or decline more than other types of equity investments.